Editorial Standards

 Scholarships And Grants, Boxes 5 And 6

-- Box 5 lists scholarship and grant amounts the school administered or processed during the year.
+- Box 5 lists scholarship and grant amounts the school administered or processed during the year, including Pell Grants and other federal aid the institution handles on your behalf.
 They generally reduce the pool of qualified expenses you can use for credits.

 - Box 6 reports prior‑year scholarship adjustments, which can force you to revisit earlier returns.